google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ### Receiving SCTs

+Servers may provide evidence of logging via any of the channels described in
+{{tls_servers}}.
+In order to ensure that any information sent by the server is successfully received by the client, clients that intend to evaluate compliance MUST support both the `transparency_info` and `status_request` TLS extensions.

 TLS clients receive SCTs alongside or in certificates.
-TLS clients MUST implement all of the three mechanisms by which TLS servers may present SCTs (see
+In order to ensure that any information sent by the server is successfully received by the client, TLS clients MUST implement all of the three mechanisms by which TLS servers may present SCTs (see {{tls_servers}}).
+In particular, clients MUST support both the `transparency_info` and `status_request` TLS extensions.
-{{tls_servers}}).
-TLS clients MAY also accept SCTs via the `status_request_v2` extension ([RFC6961]).
 TLS clients that support the `transparency_info` TLS extension SHOULD include it in ClientHello messages, with empty `extension_data`.
 TLS clients may also receive inclusion proofs in addition to SCTs, which should be checked once the SCTs are validated.

 ### Reconstructing the TBSCertificate    {#reconstructing_tbscertificate}